gmocore/LIRI-Bot/README.md

 ## Code Overview

-`process.argv[2]` listens for one of the designated commands to be entered as `cliriQuery` and `process.argv.slice(3).join(" ")` sets the search terms stored in `input`which will be passed into the corresponding API request.
+`process.argv[2]` listens for one of the designated commands to be entered as `cliriQuery` and `process.argv.slice(3).join(" ")`assigns the search query to `input`which will be passed into the corresponding API request.

-a switch statement us used to listen for `cliriQuery` input and will route the request to the appropriate function.
+a switch statement is used to listen for `cliriQuery` input and will route the request to the appropriate function.
 If `cliriQuery` does not match one of the available commands, an error will be displayed tot he user.

 the`axios` package is used to perform GET requests from BandsInTown and OMDB APIs and data is returned based on `input`. if `input` is a valid search it will display the results, otherwise, an error message is displayed to the user.